Tips for Solo Female Travel to Cuba

-Cuba is an extraordinarily safe country and the risk of being physically attacked is extremely low.
-That said, catcalling and professional hustlers are exceedingly common and then there’s the whole issue of the US trade embargo and the difficulty finding everyday items so let’s dig in a bit further.
+Cuba is an extraordinarily safe country and the risk of being physically attacked is extremely low so in general, Cuba is very safe for female travelers.
+That said, catcalling, professional hustlers, and Cuban travel scams (some targeted specifically at women) are exceedingly common.
+There’s also the whole issue of the US trade embargo and the difficulty finding everyday items so let’s dig in a bit further.

-Contact me if you’d like help planning your own trip and read on for tips on solo female travel to Cuba and a history of my own experience with Cuban men.
+Contact me if you’d like help planning your own trip.
+Read on for tips on solo female travel to Cuba and a history of my own experience with Cuban men.

 What Every Woman Should Pack for Cuba

 Everyday items like sunscreen and body lotion can be hard to find in Cuba so it’s important to pack everything you think you’ll need during a trip.
 Feminine care products can be especially difficult to find so bring your favorite tampons and pads (or reusable menstrual cup), plus a stash to give to a very appreciative Cuban woman.
 Cuba is hot and humid year-round so bring clothing that keeps you cool and comfortable.
+I’m a huge fan of sun-protective and quick-dry fabrics.
 For a list of my favorite travel products, check out my travel store.